dbbs-lab/bsb-core/docs/connectivity/defining.rst

 Specifying subcellular regions using morphology labels
 ======================================================

-You can also specify which regions on a morphology you're interested in connecting.
+You can also specify which regions on a morphology you are interested in connecting.
 By default axodendritic contacts are enabled, but by specifying different :guilabel:`morphology_labels` you can alter this behavior.
 This example lets you form dendrodendritic contacts: